-Demonstrating our selective acquisition strategy, we acquired during 2016 seven businesses for a combined purchase price of \$205.0 million, paid in cash and subject to customary post-closing adjustments, which complement our strategy to create a closed loop model as it relates to the sale of our oil products.
-These acquisitions also provided us two additional oil re-refineries while also expanding our used motor oil collection network and providing greater blending and packaging capabilities.
-These acquisitions provided us with greater access to customers in the West Coast region of the United States and additional locations with Part B permits.
+In 2016, we acquired seven businesses for a combined purchase price of \$204.8 million, paid in cash and subject to customary post-closing adjustments, which complement our strategy to create a closed loop model as it relates to the sale of our oil products.
+These acquisitions also provided us three additional oil re-refineries while also expanding our used motor oil collection network and providing greater blending and packaging capabilities.
+These acquisitions also provided us with greater access to customers in the West Coast region of the United States and additional locations with Part B permits.
 Operations of these acquisitions are primarily being integrated across our Safety-Kleen segment, with certain operations also being integrated into our Technical Services and Industrial and Field Services segments.

-In 2015, we completed the acquisition of Heckmann Environmental Services, Inc. ("HES") and Thermo Fluids Inc. ("TFI"), a wholly-owned subsidiary of HES.
-The acquisition was accomplished through a purchase by Safety-Kleen, Inc., a wholly-owned subsidiary of our Company, of all of the issued and outstanding shares of HES from Nuverra Environmental Solutions, Inc. HES is a holding company that does not conduct any operations.
+In 2015, we acquired Heckmann Environmental Services, Inc. ("HES") and Thermo Fluids Inc. ("TFI"), a wholly-owned subsidiary of HES.
+The acquisition was accomplished through our purchase of all of the issued and outstanding shares of HES from Nuverra Environmental Solutions, Inc. HES is a holding company that does not conduct any operations.
 TFI provides environmental services, including used oil recycling, used oil filter recycling, antifreeze products, parts washers and solvent recycling, and industrial waste management services, including vacuum services, remediation, lab pack and hazardous waste management.
 We acquired TFI for a purchase price of \$79.3 million.
 The acquisition expanded our environmental services customer base while also complementing the Safety-Kleen network and presence in the western United States.

-For additional information relating to our acquisition activities during fiscal years 2016, 2015 and 2014, see Note 3, "Business Combinations," to our consolidated financial statements included in Item 8 of this report.
+For additional information relating to our acquisition activities during 2017, 2016 and 2015 and February 2018, see Note 3, "Business Combinations," and Note 21, "Subsequent Events," to our consolidated financial statements included in Item 8 of this report.

-Other business transactions may consist of mergers or divestitures and is another element of our business strategy that involves review of our portfolio of assets to determine the extent to which they are contributing to our objectives and growth strategy.
+Other business transactions also include divestitures based on our ongoing portfolio of assets to determine the extent to which they are contributing to our objectives and growth strategy.

-On September 1, 2016, we completed the sale of our catalyst services business, which was a non-core business previously included within the Industrial Services operating segment, for approximately \$50.6 million (\$49.2 million net of cash retained by the catalyst services business) subject to customary post-closing conditions.
-For additional information relating to this divestiture, see Note 4, "Disposition of Business," to our consolidated financial statements included in Item 8 of this report.
+On June 30, 2017, we completed the sale of our Transformer Services business, which was a non-core business previously included with the Technical Services operating segment, for \$45.5 million (\$43.4 million net of \$2.1 million in transactional related costs) subject to customary post-closing adjustments.
+On September 1, 2016, we completed the sale of our Catalyst Services business, which was a non-core business previously included within the Industrial Services operating segment, for approximately \$50.6 million (\$49.2 million net of cash retained by the catalyst services business) subject to customary post-closing adjustments.
+For additional information relating to these divestitures, see Note 4, "Disposition of Businesses," to our consolidated financial statements included in Item 8 of this report.